darkf/darkfo/README.md

 This will take a few minutes, it's unpacking the game archives and converting relevant game data into a format DarkFO can use.

-NOTE: You may need to use `python2` instead, as some distributions package `python` as Python 3.
+NOTE: You may need to use `python2` instead, as some Linux distributions package `python` as Python 3.

 Then run `tsc` to compile the source code.